hillrobbie/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a PhD candidate at the Nova School of Business and Economics.
 I work in the field of applied econometrics with interests in Bayesian dimension reduction, state-space models, and time-varying parameter models.
+I will be joining the Bank of Canada as a Senior Economist in fall 2023.

 Econometrics and working with data are my main interests, although you can sometimes have too much of a good thing!
 When I need a break I enjoy coastal rowing, acting in amateur theatre and listening to history podcasts.